addia/puppet-elastic/README.md

 ```

+### Explanations:

+elk_stack_elastic_clustername: The elastic cluster or server name.
+elk_stack_elastic_instance: The elastic database instance name.
+elk_stack_elastic_servers: The hash of one or more server names.
+Working DNS is required !!!
+elk_stack_tls_protocol: What protocoll to use, http or https.
+elk_stack_do_housekeeping: Enable housekeeping with "true" or non of that with "undef".
+elk_stack_days_to_keep: The number of days to keep in the database.
+elk_stack_index_prefix: The hash of Elastic search indices.

-### Create a YAML file in the secrets repo 'network_location' folder to provide a few variables for the server or cluster using the following basic examples:
+### Create a YAML file in the secrets repo inside the 'network_location' folder to provide a few variables for the server or cluster using the following basic examples:

 ```